+2.1, 2.2 and 3.3

+On weekdays: at 7.15-19.15

+On weekends: at 8:15-19:15

 13 § Substance use and medication

 A disciplinary punishment may be imposed for manipulating or attempting to manipulate a substance use test.

 Prisoners are not allowed to use or possess medication without the authorisation of a physician of the Health Care Services for Prisoners.
-Medication must be kept in pill dispensers and bags meant for them or other original packaging and unused medication must be returned.
+Medication has to be kept in pill dispensers and bags meant for them or other original packaging and unused medication has to be returned.
 Prisoners are not allowed to give medication prescribed to them to other prisoners.
 A disciplinary punishment may be imposed for violating these rules.

 14 § Entry into force

-This prison order enters into force on 19 December 2019 and repeals the prison order that entered into force on 5 June 2017.
+These prison rules enter into force on 11 May 2021 and repeal the prison rules that entered into force on 2 December 2019.

+Tampere 10 May 2021

+Region Director Pauli Nieminen

+Lawyer Ann-Mari Poso